selfup/HAM/README.md

 If you do not have ruby on a raspberry pi:

+Highly recommend using `rbenv` and you will need the `rbenv sudo` plugin to run the GPIO ports

 Install ruby 2.3.1 or greater on a raspberry pi (rbenv, rvm, or chruby)

 `gem install bundler`